 Each line after the header corresponds to a grid point of the field map.
 This point can be referred to by two indices in the case of a 2D field map and three indices in the case of a 3D field map, respectively.
-Each column describes either E_z , E_r , B_z , B_r or H{φ} in the 2D case and E_x , E_y , E_z , B_x , B_y , B_z in the 3D case.
+Each column describes either E_z , E_r , B_z , B_r or H_φ in the 2D case and E_x , E_y , E_z ,

-By primary, secondary and tertiary direction is meant the following (see also Figure 39):
+By primary, secondary and tertiary direction is meant the following (see also Figure 41):

 - The index of the primary direction increases the fastest, the index of the tertiary direction the slowest. - The order of the columns is accordingly: if the z direction in an 2D electrostatic field map is the primary direction then E_z is on the first column, E_r on the second.
-For all other cases it's analogous. - For the 2D dynamic case in XZ orientation there are four columns: E_z , E_r , |E| (unused) and H{φ} in that order.
+For all other cases it's analogous. - For the 2D dynamic case in XZ orientation there are four columns: E_z , E_r , |E| (unused) and H_φ in that order.
 In the other orientations the first and the second columns are interchanged ,but the third and fourth columns are unchanged.

-Figure 39: Ordering of points for 2D field maps in T7 files (left XZ orientation, right ZX orientation)
+Figure 41: Ordering of points for 2D field maps in T7 files (left XZ orientation, right ZX orientation)